-OAD001 OAD001 OAD001 Incidental expenses e.g. strapping, tape, theraband, exercise putty, etc. Note: This code does not apply to external facility fees Cost price WCO005 WC0005 WC0005 The maximum fee for \$38 (for 33 pages or \$38 apges or more than 33 pages.
-If the clinical records \$38 applies.
-The maximum fee for providing hard copies of clinical records is \$38 (for 33 pages or less) and an additional \$1.40 per page if more than 33 pages.
-If the clinical records are provided electronically, a flat fee of \$38 applies.
-OAS003 OAS003 OAS003 Submission of an Initial Allied Health Recovery Request (AHRR) only. \$36.30 (Initial AHRR per claim only) All other Allied Health Recovery Requests submissions are not subject to a fee.
+OAD001 OAD001 OAD001 Incidental expenses e.g. strapping, tape, theraband, exercise putty, etc. Note: This code does not apply to external facility fees Cost price WCO005 WCO005 WCO005 Fees for providing copies of dinical notes and records.
+Where clinical records are maintained electronically by an allied health practitioner /practice, a flat fee of \$60 applies for provision of all requested clinical records held by the practice.
+Where clinical records are not maintained electronically, the maximum fee for providing hard copies of clinical records is \$38 (for 33 pages or less) and an additional \$1.40 per page if more than 33 pages.
+This fee includes postage and handling".
+OAS003 OAS003 OAS003 Submission of an Initial Allied Health Recovery Request (AHRR) only. \$37.10 (Initial AHRR per claim only) All other Allied Health Recovery Requests submissions are not subject to a fee.